-Hello, Guam
+Hello, Guam.

 Guam is a small island that can be easily toured in less than half a day.
 But before any sightseeing or shopping, one must know how to get to your hotel from the airport.